 This is your copy of the file with the changes you made.
 It’s exactly what you had before you attempted the commit.

 If you take file1.txt first thing you’ll notice in explorer is that it has a triangle with an exclamation mark against it.
-This is showing us that it’s in a conflict state and that SVN has combined your changes with those from the lastest revision found in the repository.
-Basically you need to do something with this file before you can resolve the conflict and commit the merged changes to the file back into the repository.
+This is showing us that it’s in a conflict state and that SVN has combined your changes with those from the latest revision found in the repository.
+Basically, you need to do something with this file before you can resolve the conflict and commit the merged changes to the file back into the repository.

 The simplest way (and most logical to me) I find to do this :